abhaysaraf/quick-setup/generate-ssh-keys.md

 # Generate SSH Keys
 > Please note that the following actions need to be performed only once.
-In future, the same setup maybe useful while you setup other projects.
+In the future, this setup may also be useful when setting up other projects.

 ## Prerequisites
 No prerequisites as such.